 The aroma that wafts through the kitchen as you cook this is gonna make your mouth water.
 Roasted shellfish and garlic, deglazed with a glass of your favourite white wine.
-A dead simple recipe, cooked in minutes.
+A dead-simple recipe, cooked in minutes.

 The French call them langoustines.
 In Norway there known as Norwegian lobster.
 Here and in Britain there called Dublin Bay prawns and I’ve often wondered where that name comes from?
-I’ve been around Dublin bay many a time and it’s not like its teeming with them.
+I’ve been around Dublin bay many a time and it’s not like it’s teeming with them.

 A popular recipe to use these sweet little crustaceans in is scampi.
 To me though this is sacrilege.
 Rolling them in breadcrumbs and sticking them in the deep fryer just doesn’t do them justice.
 Try this recipe instead it’s far quicker and 10 times tastier.

-We’re so lucky here in this corner of the world to have succulent sea creature right on our doorstep.
+We’re so lucky here in this corner of the world to have succulent sea creatures right on our doorstep.
 Its only habitat is the north-eastern Atlantic, as far south as Portugal, and up to the north in Iceland.

 They can sometimes be difficult to get your hands on though and they’re expensive too.
 So at a push, you could substitute any other variety of prawns or shrimp as our friends across the pond call them.

 When you’re shopping buy the freshest you can find.
 They should have a luminous orange glow with no black spots on the head or tail and smell fresh like the sea with no trace of ammonia.